-Ark.
-Code Ann. § 16-11-202 (Supp.
-2009).
-In 2009, the Supreme Court directed that publication of the Arkansas Reports and Arkansas Appellate Reports —where appellate decisions of the Supreme Court and Court of Appeals have been officially reported since 1837 and 1981, respectively—would be discontinued and that the electronic versions o f appellate decisions posted on the Arkansas Judiciary website would be the official report of those decisions.
+In 2009, the Supreme Court directed that publication of the Arkansas Reports and Arkansas Appellate Reports, where decisions of the Supreme Court and Court of Appeals have been officially reported since 1837 and 1981, respectively, would be discontinued and thereafter electronic versions of the decisions posted on the Arkansas Judiciary website would be the official report of those decisions.
 All appellate decisions handed down after February 14, 2009, are officially reported and distributed in electronic form via the Arkansas Judiciary website.
 Examples of the new citation formats can be found in the House Style Guide, published by this office.

-Each Wednesday and Thursday during regular court sessions, the Reporter’s office receives electronic and hard copies of the published Court of Appeals and Supreme Court decisions and processes them for dissemination.
+Each Wednesday and Thursday during regular court sessions, the Reporter receives electronic and hard copies of the published Court of Appeals and Supreme Court decisions and processes them for dissemination.
 The Reporter and Deputy Reporter then proofread the opinions, note suggested changes, and write headnotes, which are submitted to the justices and judges for approval.
-The Reporter’s office edits conservatively, allowing for stylistic differences among the opinion writers.
+The Reporter edits conservatively, allowing for stylistic differences among the opinion writers.
 Still, an effort is made to achieve something approaching a house style in usage and citation format.
-Among the principal guides relied upon by the Reporter’s office are current editions of The Chicago Manual of Style; The Bluebook; William Strunk, Jr., and E.B.
-White’s Elements of Style; Bryan A. Garner’s A Dictionary of Modern Legal Usage and Black’s Law Dictionary; C. Edward Good’s Citing and Typing the Law: A Guide to Legal Citations; and our own internal House Style Guide.
+Among the principal guides relied upon by the Reporter are current editions of The Chicago Manual of Style, The Uniform System of Citation ("Bluebook"), William Strunk, Jr. and E.B.
+White’s Elements of Style, Bryan A. Garner’s A Dictionary of Modern Legal Usage, Black’s Law Dictionary, C. Edward Good’s Citing and Typing the Law: A Guide to Legal Citations, and our in-house style guide.